 The bottle has a limited service life which is indicated on its label.
 Check the expiry date.

 Contact an approved dealer to replace the inflation tube and repair product bottle.

 TYRE PRESSURE KIT (2/3)

-Depending on the vehicle, in the event of a puncture, use the kit located in the boot or underneath the luggage compartment carpet.
+Depending on the vehicle, in the event of a puncture, use the kit located underneath the luggage compartment carpet.